 The X-T20's arrival was no surprise, fresh off the heels of the higher-end X-T2 launch in the middle of 2016.
-And with that camera setting a new benchmark for mirrorless cameras, just how well does the X-T20 handle?
+And with that higher-end camera setting a new benchmark for the mirrorless market, just how well does the X-T20 handle?

 - Higher-resolution 24.3MP X-Trans CMOS III sensor

 The X-T20 isn't drastically different looking to the X-T10.
 The movie button has moved from the dedicated button up top to the drive dial, while the easy-to-knock function button on the rear takes over that former movie button up top.
 That's about it.

 The most critical change to the X-T20 are the addition of touchscreen controls on the tilt-angle LCD screen on the rear.
 The latest camera doesn't embody the tri-angle hinge of the X-T2 for the screen can move in any direction, but its vertical motion is plenty good for us - we've been using it lots to get that flat-on, waist-level position nailed when shooting; it's easy to pull away from the body thanks to small protrusions to the upper and lower left-side corners.